LEARNAcademy/winter-break-exercises/README.md

 Here's your chance to revisit those Javascript/React projects, complete them and make them things you want to showcase.
 Explore styling them and consider refactoring code to be more performant and/or more legible.
 (Remember: Those commits are also showcase-worthy!)

 # Show and Tell
-Prepare a three minute show and tell for the cohort.
+Estimated amount of time: 2-3 hours (for preparation) Prepare a three minute show and tell for the cohort.
 Pick one or two of the following topics to help structure your presentation.